JasperHG90/PatternRecognition/README.md

 ## Shiny application

 We created a small shiny application that allows you to input a document and visualize the HAN attention predictions and score.
-Find the repository to this shiny app [here](https://github.com/JasperHG90/shiny_han).
+The shiny application can be found in the `shiny` folder.

 ![shiny-app](img/shiny.gif)